dongocha/dongocha.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
-Thanks for visiting.
-I am a (rising) sixth-year PhD student in the Department of Agricultural and Applied Economics at the University of Wisconsin-Madison.
-I do research on the economics of the environment & natural resources, with particular emphasis on conservation and water.
-I expect to be on the 2025-2026 job market.
+I am a Ph.D.
+Candidate in the Department of Agricultural and Applied Economics at the University of Wisconsin–Madison.

+I am an applied microeconomist with broad interests in environmental and natural resource economics.
+My current research examines the environmental and economic impacts of U.S. environmental policies and institutions.
+Specifically, I study how voluntary federal conservation programs affect nonpoint source pollution and how the adjudication of water rights influences agricultural land values in the western United States.

+I will be on the 2025–2026 economics job market.

 Upcoming presentations:
 - AAEA Summer Meeting July 27 - 29 in Denver, CO.
-- Camp Resources XXXI August 3 - 5 in Asheville, NC
+- Camp Resources XXXI August 3 - 5 in Asheville, NC.